vv020633/Met-Signal/README.md

 # Met-Signal

-Changes the color of the lights based on the weather conditions outside
+A small script which controls the state and color of my phillips hue bulbs based on the weather conditions returned by the Met Office API.